 - 6. Connect the wires as follows. - Set Jumper wires on the contactor.
 See illustration. - Green / Yellow wire to Ground. - Remaining wires to L1, L2 and L3 input.
 It does not matter what order these wires are attached.
-See the previous illustrations
+See the previous illustrations.

 - 7. With a little slack in the wires, tighten the through hole protector to secure the power cable. - 8.
-Reinstall the Power Supply cover see subsection B. - Connect the opposite end of individual wires to a customer supplied plug or main disconnect. - 10.
+Reinstall the Power Supply cover per instructions found in section 5. - 9.
+Connect the opposite end of individual wires to a customer supplied plug or main disconnect. - 10.
 Connect the input power cable (or close the main disconnect switch) to supply power.

-3.04 Gas Connections
+3.05 Gas Connections